Healthier children, happier communities is the overall impact of street play! So say three separate reports published this week.

 Using GPS and accelerometers, it was found that children were outdoors for a large proportion (>70%) of the time the streets were closed and spent on average 16 minutes per hour in moderate to vigorous physical activity (MVPA).
 It was also found that this outdoor, active play was more likely to replace sedentary and screen-based activities, than physical activities.

 Play England Report: Street Play in Disadvantaged Areas

 The final report “Street play initiatives in disadvantaged areas: experiences and emerging issues”, is written by researcher and author Tim Gill.
 Based on interviews with people involved in street play activity across five local authorities, this report highlights the common barriers to residents trying to organise street play sessions and some particular factors – challenges and positives – relating to resident-led street play in areas of higher deprivation.

 The overall conclusion from all these reports is that, where it is happening, the resident-led street play model undoubtably has profound and lasting impact for both children and the wider community.
 As it is also low-cost, sustainable and universally applicable, it is any policy-maker’s dream come true.

 Now both national government and local authorities need to step up and provide the policy and practical support needed to make it easy for residents anywhere to initiate and sustain playing out for children.

 Lots of media coverage around the reports.
-Starting with BBC Breakfast TV and between us at Playing Out, fantastic resident activators and children, expert friends Tim Gill and Adrian Voce and colleagues at Bristol University, we did around 20 media interviews on Monday.
-Here’s a couple to look at and we’re trying to get hold of the others to add:
+Starting with BBC Breakfast TV, between us at Playing Out, fantastic resident activators and children, expert friends, colleagues at Bristol University, London Play, Hackney Play Association and Play England, we did around 20 media interviews on Monday and the story was picked up by the national press.
+Here are a few links – we’re trying to get hold of the others!

-Playing Out can provide free advice and support for any residents or organisations wanting to initiate street play activity.
+Playing Out can provide free advice and support for any residents or organisations wanting to initiate street play.
 See here for how to get started on your own street or contact us for more information.